Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Interrogating Apples
+* name: Sucromon [Part 3]
-* description: Join Richard, Shannon, and Joey as they make a game about investigating an apple graveyard.
-We show off how to do some conversations and a cursor for hovering and selecting things.
-We didn't quite finish it this time around.
+* description: Join Daryl, Shannon, Joey, and Vivian as we continue making our Sucromon game!
+In this session we continue making the SWITCH selection, where you can see all the Sucromon you have in your team and what HP they have.
-* youTubeId: 8uiwjNw2kJs
+* youTubeId: dl8zLkyAXlg
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/8uiwjNw2kJs.jpg
+* imageUrl: /static/advanced-stream/dl8zLkyAXlg.jpg

 ---